 5. What arrangements must be made to make the transfer of this patient as safe as possible?

 The patient must lie on her side and an intravenous infusion must be started.
 If there are no contraindications, the contractions must be stopped with intravenous salbutamol (Ventolin) or oral nifedipine (Adalat).
-If there is any concern about the condition of the fetus, the patient must be given face mask oxygen.

 Case study 3